-Angelina Jolie Issues Statement After Brad Pitt Cleared Of Abuse Allegations
+Angelina Jolie Issues Statement About Brad Pitt Abuse Claims

 On Wednesday, the 52-year-old actor was reportedly cleared by the Los Angeles County Department of Children and Family Services of the child abuse accusations raised against him involving his six children with actress Angelina Jolie.